Metis: The Greek Goddess of Wisdom

 Feminist Studies

-The second field which uses metis as a concept of research is feminist studies.
-Let it be clear, this regards the elaborate field of study that researches the power relationships between different lived realities, including (but definitely not limited to) the relationships between men and women.
-As opposed to disabilities studies, this field relies a bit more on our goddess Metis.
+The second field which uses metis as a concept of research is feminist studies which elaborates the field of study based on the power relationships between different lived realities, including (but definitely not limited to) the relationships between men and women.
+As opposed to disability studies, this field relies a bit more on the goddess Metis.